-\ All compensation amounts were paid in Canadian dollars to all NEOs.
-The base salary and annual incentive plan amounts were converted from Canadian dollars to US dollars based on the average exchange rates during the year, of (i) 0.7411 for the financial year ended December 31, 2023, (ii) 0.7691 for the financial year ended December 31, 2022, and (iii) 0.7977 for the financial year ended December 31, 2021.
-The exchange rates used for the share-based awards and option-based awards are provided below in the notes to this table, and for the pension value in the notes to the "Defined Contribution Plans" and "Defined Benefits Plans" tables.

-- (1) The Black-Scholes pricing model is used to calculate the fair value of the awards on the grant date, as it is the methodology also used for accounting purposes. - (2) Short-term incentives are paid in cash in the year following the financial year in which they are earned.
-In the case of Peter Likoray, the amounts in the column include commissions earned under a sales incentive plan. - (3) Refer to the tables "Defined Contribution Plans" and "Defined Benefits Plans" of this Circular and to previous years' circulars for the two previous years. - (4) The table on the following page sets forth the amounts attributable to each of the compensation items included in "All Other Compensation" for each NEO in 2023.
-For all NEOs in respect of the financial year ended December 31, 2023, the amounts shown exclude the value of perquisites because they are less than CDN \$50,000 or 10% of total salary.
+- All compensation amounts were paid in Canadian dollars to all NEOs.
+The base salary and annual incentive plan amounts were converted from Canadian dollars to US dollars based on the average exchange rates during the year, of (i) 0.7302 for the financial year ended December 31, 2024, (ii) 0.7411 for the financial year ended December 31, 2023, and (iii) 0.7691 for the financial year ended December 31, 2022.
+The exchange rates used for the share-based awards and option-based awards are provided below in the notes to this table, and for the pension value in the notes to the "Defined Contribution Plans" and "Defined Benefits Plans" tables. - (1) The Black-Scholes pricing model is used to calculate the fair value of the awards on the grant date, as it is the methodology also used for accounting purposes. - (2) Short-term incentives are paid in cash in the year following the financial year in which they are earned. - (3) Refer to the tables "Defined Contribution Plans" and "Defined Benefits Plans" of this Circular and to previous years' circulars for the two previous years. - (4) The table on the following page sets forth the amounts attributable to each of the compensation items included in "All Other Compensation" for each NEO in 2024.